enthought/traitsui/README.rst

 The TraitsUI project provides a toolkit-independent GUI abstraction layer, which is used to support the "visualization" features of the `Traits <http://github.com/enthought/traits>`__ package.
-You can write model using the Traits API and specify a GUI using the TraitsUI API (views, items, editors, etc.), and let TraitsUI and your selected toolkit back-end (Qt or Wx) take care of the details of displaying them.
+You can write a model using the Traits API and specify a GUI using the TraitsUI API (views, items, editors, etc.), and let TraitsUI and your selected toolkit back-end (Qt or Wx) take care of the details of displaying them.